LizzyonGit/court_love/TESTING.md

 To prevent issues when a site admin 'hard deletes' a lesson in admin, I set *on_delete=models.PROTECT* for the lesson foreign key on the OrderLineItem model, so site admins should first manually delete order lines/orders if they want to delete a lesson.

 But then I realised that this may not fulfill the CRUD functionality, so in the end, I opted for a combination of the two.
 When a lesson has been booked, the site admin can not remove it from the database before deleting the connected orders in admin.
 But when there are no connected orders, the lesson can be permanently deleted from the database with the **Delete** button on the frontend.
-The modal's content after clicking on **Delete** on a lesson, informas the site admin about which of the two it will be.
+The modal's content after clicking on **Delete** on a lesson, informs the site admin about which of the two it will be.

 #### Date range (unfixed)
 Lizzy_4P